stanwood/framework-arch-android/README.md

 For usage please refer to the README's of the respective libraries.
 You can find them at the root of the library folders, e.g. _di/README
 .md_.

+The sample app is located in a [separate repository](https://github.com/stanwood/architecture_sample_github_android) (private for now) to ensure that we package all changes properly and ready to use.
+We might merge both projects at a later stage.

 Find general information below.

 ## Packaging